Distillation-guided Representation Learning for Unconstrained Gait Recognition: Experiments

-Similar to previous methods for gait recognition, we also evaluate the proposed approach on \textbf{CASIA-B}~\cite{yu2006framework}, a controlled, indoor dataset with periodic motion obtained.
+In this work, we focus on applying gait recognition to unconstrained scenarios with comparatively sparse data curation, exemplified by \textbf{BRIAR}~\cite{briar}.
+BRIAR consists of 776 and 856 subjects used as training and test sets, respectively.
+In the test set, there are 493 distractors and 363 target subjects.
+Compared to other unconstrained datasets, BRIAR data includes different walking status and clothes settings, and incomplete body shapes into consideration, making it very challenging.
+Similar to previous methods for gait recognition, we also evaluate the proposed approach on \textbf{CASIA-B}~\cite{yu2006framework}, a controlled, indoor dataset with continuous motion.
 CASIA-B consists of 124 subjects with three walking conditions which are normal walking (NM), walking with a bag (BG) and walking in a coat or jacket (CL).
-Each sequence consists of eleven view points ranging from $0 \degree$ to $180 \degree$ at an interval of $18 \degree$.
-We divide the dataset into training and test sets according to the widely applied protocol outlined in \cite{wu2016comprehensive}.
 To further demonstrate the effectiveness of the proposed approach in the unconstrained case, we also test GADER on the \textbf{Gait3D}~\cite{zheng2022gait} dataset.
-It consists of 25,309 sequences recorded by 39 cameras on 4,000 subjects inside a large supermarket.
-We follow the official data split, taking the 1,000 subjects as the test set in cross-domain evaluation.
-In the test set, each subject has one sequence as a query and the rest serve as the gallery.
+Gait3D consists of 25,309 sequences recorded by 39 cameras on 4,000 subjects inside a large supermarket.

+Considering CASIA-B and Gait3D are pure gait datasets, we assume that all sequences in these datasets fully contain gait, so we only evaluate \textbf{GAR}.
+For the BRIAR dataset, we use the proposed gait detector to extract the segments containing gait information with a complete body and feed them to the GAR model; the remaining frames are processed by a SoTA ReID method, SemReID~\cite{huang2023selfsupervised}, the resulting system is named as \textbf{GADER}.

-\textbf{Evaluation Metric} For CASIA-B and BRIAR, \textit{verification} and \textit{rank retrieval} are used to evaluate gait recognition.
-For verification, the gallery sequences are paired with probe sequences.
-We measure the performance using Receiver-Operating Characteristics (ROC) curves that plot the True Accept Rate (TAR) as a function of the False Accept Rate (FAR).
-As for Gait3D, the evaluation protocol follows the open-set instance retrieval setting and calculates the average Rank-1 and 5 accuracies, mean Average Precision (mAP), and mean Inverse Negative Penalty (mINP) over all queries.
+\textbf{Evaluation Metric} For CASIA-B and BRIAR, \textit{verification} and \textit{rank retrieval} are used to evaluate recognition performance.
+As for Gait3D, the evaluation follows the open-set instance retrieval setting and calculates the average Rank-1, 5, and 10 accuracies, mean Average Precision (mAP), and mean Inverse Negative Penalty (mINP) over queries.